All Episodes

 I mean, have you ever seen videotape of yourself doing this?

-I mean, he accepted the the compliments and so forth, but it's just what he does.
+I mean, he accepted the compliments and so forth, but it's just what he does.

 He didn't think it was any big deal.

-But I'm telling you, I've I've not seen anything like it.
+But I'm telling you, I've not seen anything like it.

-Anyway, as as we're walking out after dinner and so forth after after dessert, big, I mean, this hotel's huge, and I I made my way about halfway down this long hallway, longer than even the hallway in my estate.
+Anyway, as we're walking out after dinner and so forth, after dessert, big, I mean, this hotel's huge, and I made my way about halfway down this long hallway, longer than even the hallway in my estate.

-And all of a sudden, all of a sudden, this little 10-year-old girl, I think it was a 10-year-old little girl, comes running up to me, up to my left, and uh runs in front of me and stops, puts her hands on her hips and stops right in front of me.
+And all of a sudden, all of a sudden, this little 10-year-old girl, I think it was a 10-year-old little girl, comes running up to me up to my left and runs in front of me and stops, puts her hands on her hips and stops right in front of me.

 Are you a Republican?

-Walking along in a hotel of a 10-year-old gets in my way, blocks my way, and says, Are you a Republican?
+Walking along in a hotel and a 10-year-old gets in my way, blocks my way, and says, are you a Republican?

 No.

-When I saw you walk by, that the little girl was one of the the daughter of one of the technical directors of the Alvin Ailey dance troupe.
+When I saw you walk by, the little girl was the daughter of one of the technical directors of the Alvin Ailey Dance Troupe.

 Are you a Republican?